BerndiVader/MythicMobsExtension/README.md

 ##### `- infront{view=[angle_value];action=[boolean]}`
 ##### `- behind{view=[angle_value];action=[boolean]}`
 Use this condition to check if the target is behind the caster or infront of the caster.
+Use view to define an angular, where 90 is frontal facing and left/right side is 0.
+A view of 45 will make it have a view field of 45° in facing direction or behind.
+Use 0 or 1 to check is its infront or behind no matter what angle.

 ##### `- inmobarena`
 Check if the location is in a MobArena arena.
 Requires MobArena plugin to work.